sphinx-gallery/sphinx-gallery/doc/configuration.rst

 ========================

-``nested_sections`` lets you control how ``toctree`` sections are generated in your gallery ``index.rst`` files when your gallery has sub-galleries.
+``nested_sections`` lets you control how ``toctree`` sections are generated in your gallery ``index.rst`` files when your gallery has sub-sections (aka sub-galleries).
 This can be useful for controlling sidebar appearance.

-With default ``nested_sections=True``, Sphinx-Gallery will use the ``GALLERY_HEADER.[ext]`` (or ``README.[ext]`` for backward-compatibility) files for the root gallery and each sub-gallery to build a index files for the root gallery and each sub-gallery.
+With default ``nested_sections=True``, Sphinx-Gallery will use the ``GALLERY_HEADER.[ext]`` (or ``README.[ext]`` for backward-compatibility) files for the root gallery and each sub-section to build a index files for the root gallery and each sub-section.
-Sub-gallery index files will contain the sub-gallery's header (from the ``GALLERY_HEADER.[ext]`` file) and a toctree linking to each gallery item which belongs to this subsection.
+Sub-section index files will contain the sub-section's header (from the ``GALLERY_HEADER.[ext]`` file) and a toctree linking to each gallery item which belongs to this subsection.
-The root gallery's main ``index.rst`` file will contain:
+The root gallery's main ``index.rst`` file will contain, in sequence:

-* root gallery header followed by a toctree linking to each gallery item in the root gallery, and
+* root gallery header followed by gallery thumbnails,
+* a toctree linking to each gallery item in the root gallery,
-* each sub-gallery's header followed by a toctree linking to each sub-gallery's index file.
+* sub-section header followed by sub-section thumbnails, for all subsections,
+* a final toctree linking to each sub-section's index file.

 With this behaviour the generated file structure and toctrees mimic that of the root gallery folder.
 This is useful for generating sidebars with